How do we work?

 Our educational partners, like the University of Geneva, MIT ReAct, and others, provide skills development programs to future developers, designers, teachers, and healthcare workers.
 Together, we purchase and distribute laptops to their students from refugee settlements and underserved local communities, in order for them to continue self-improvement and access job opportunities after they’ve completed the course.

-Our partners also include organizations like Close the Gap, which collects pre-owned IT devices from European corporations, and refurbishes them, giving them a second life.
+Our partners also include organizations like TT Global and Close the Gap, which collects pre-owned IT devices from European corporations, and refurbishes them, giving them a second life.
 This allows us to purchase high-quality laptops in a sustainable and eco-friendly manner.

 We continuously measure our impact